Gemini Generated Image 6gq1qn6gq1qn6gq1

 Follow-up question

-8. What is the first thing I can do to improve the situation?
+8. What is the first thing I can do to improve the situation

-Topic five: Opinions about the manager’s style
+Topic five: opinions on the manager's style

-9. What can I do to make the work experience better for you?
+9. What can I do to make the work experience better for you

 The reason for asking this question